Basic virtual type samples

 Where to look and what to do

-Note how this is exploited in the exec of the initiator ModelViewDemo to pass a view object of the derived type DrawFW::View to this function.
+Note how this is exploited in the exec of the main program ModelViewDemo to pass a view object of the derived type DrawFW::View to this function.

 QueueOfPoint:

-Note the two versions of class X: One belongs to pattern Queue (a class having a VT elemType), the other is declared outside Queue.
+Note the difference between the classes X_inner and X_outer: X_inner belongs to pattern Queue (a class having a VT elemType), whereas X_outer is declared outside class Queue.
 Both have a member function f with almost identical implementations.
 Look at these:

 The difference between the implementations of the two versions of f is that one of them belongs to pattern Queue, and one doesn't.
 The former has to use the virtual type <Queue::elemType> of Queue to declare the local variable p, the latter cannot use this but must use the concrete class Point to declare p.
 The reasons are: